 Through research, PSCORE offers recommendations to expand your knowledge about different aspects of North Korea with a variety of books, movies, documentaries and talks.

-To view the Korean version of the report, please click here.
+For the Korean version, please click here.

 In this report, PSCORE addresses the prevalence of child labor in North Korea, with particular focus on the different types of arduous labor children must face both within and outside the education system.